At least eight dead in surge of white-water creek in Italy

-ROME (Reuters) - At least eight people were killed in southern Italy on Monday when the level of a raging white-water creek in a deep mountain gorge swelled suddenly after heavy rainfall, officials said.
+ROME (Reuters) - At least eight people were killed in southern Italy on Monday when the level of a raging white-water creek in a deep mountain gorge swelled suddenly after heavy rainfall upstream, officials said.

 The national civil protection department said 18 people were rescued and six of those were injured in the flash rush of water in the Calabria region.